rackerlabs/rs-heat-docs/generic-software-config.rst

             foo: fooooo
             bar: baaaaa

-It's important to specify a "signal:sub:`transport`" of "TEMP:sub:`URLSIGNAL`", because Rackspace's deployment of Heat does not support the default "CFN:sub:`SIGNAL`" transport.
+It's important to specify a "signal_transport" of "TEMP_URLSIGNAL", because Rackspace's deployment of Heat does not support the default "CFN_SIGNAL" transport.

 Add a second SoftwareDeployment resource with a slightly different set of input values: